dmd-program/art-design-course-resources/web-design.md

         * [Webflow](https://webflow.com/) — A powerful visual development tool.
 Contact your instructor to inquire about free educational access to the full app.
             * Contact your instructor to be added to the free PSU Webflow Team account \(equivalent to a premium account\).
 You will lose access to this at the end of the course, but can export your work beforehand.
             * Webflow also offers a [massive discount for students](https://webflow.com/classroom) if you want to just use a personal account.
 Not sure how long you can keep that after you graduate.
+        * [Framer](https://www.framer.com/) — Design sites with a Figma-like canvas interface; does not have a student plan.
         * Squarespace, Wix, Weebly, and Carrd — These tools are meant for non-designers; they are more limited than anything listed above.
 If you want to use these, you should emphasize the content of the site as part of your creative work since your web design would be largely constrained by templates.
      * Everything list — [Extensive list of web tools and technology](https://free-for.dev/)